vitorbeltrao/Smarter-Pricing-Airbnb/README.md

 * A folder (pages) with the other two tabs of our web app.
 * A folder (utils) with all the functions needed to make the web app.
 * A folder (Notebooks) with the respective notebooks: ETL, EDA and ML.
-* A folder (data) with the data used in this project.
+* Data files such as "listings.csv.gz", "train_set.csv", "test_set.csv".
 * A txt file where are all the libraries and their versions needed for the web application to work (requirements.txt).
 * A txt file about the license to use the entire project developed (license.txt).
 * The pickle file with the best model and its entire execution pipeline, saved.

 ## Results<a name="results"></a>

-The final web application for this job is available at the following link:
+The final web application for this job is available at the following link: https://vitorbeltrao-smarter-pricing-airbnb-hello-2b2us0.streamlitapp.com/

 ## Licensing and Authors <a name="licensingandauthors"></a>